StHack/sthack-interface/README.md

 Introduction
 --------------------
 The NodeJS interface for St'Hack CTF game.
-More information ont the  event : https://www.sthack.fr/
+More information on the  event : https://www.sthack.fr/

 Installation
 --------------------